American manufacturers of alternatively sized keyboards

 While some of the major manufacturers of digital keyboards (such as Yamaha and Korg) sell ‘mini’ keyboards with fewer than 88 keys, they are mainly designed for small children.
 They have unweighted keys which are often considerably shorter than normal.

-The European company, Kaduk Musical Technology, is using innovative approaches to action and keyboard design in its ‘Respons’ keyboard.
-It will be possible to have keys of any width, down to 3/4 of the conventional keyboard (6.5 inch octave). http://www.kaduk.nl
+The European company, Kaduk Musical Technology, is using innovative approaches to action and keyboard design in its ‘Respons’ keyboard, still in the pre-production phase.
+It will be possible to have adjustable keys of any width, down to 3/4 of the conventional (6.5 inch octave) keyboard.
+The company is also working on an advanced sound module, ‘Tendens’. http://www.kaduk.nl

 Monitor ‘Latest News’ on this website, or via PASK social media, for updates!